LuisSprung0/SteamSnip/README.md

 ## Getting Started

 - Download the latest release
+- Unzip the file
 - Make sure the SteamSnip is in administrator mode when opening
+- Trust the publisher (me)
 - Snip Away!